goodbai-nlp/Sem-Dialogue/README.md

 + python 3.6
 + pytorch 1.6

-We recommend to use conda to manage enviroments:
+We recommend to use conda to manage virtual environments:
 ```
 conda create --name <env> --file requirements.txt
 ```